Nuclear Technology Survivability

-We are looking for a U.S. citizen with multidisciplinary science and engineering expertise and an interest in protecting Department of Defense equipment, critical systems, infrastructure, and personnel from radiological, nuclear, and electromagnetic pulse threats.
+We are looking for a U.S. citizen with multidisciplinary science and/or engineering expertise and an interest in protecting Department of Defense equipment, critical systems, infrastructure, and personnel from radiological, nuclear, and electromagnetic pulse threats.
 Candidates will be placed at the Defense Threat Reduction Agency (DTRA) located in Fort Belvoir, Virginia supporting applied research in nuclear survivability.
 Candidates must be able to obtain a security clearance.

 This position is located primarily on-site at the Defense Threat Reduction Agency (DTRA) and is not a lab research position.
 Candidates may be directly involved in applied research, modeling, and analysis efforts depending on expertise and mission alignment.

 The successful candidate will be expected to assist in the development of research topics and programs, monitoring and evaluating of research efforts, and the transitioning of promising technologies.

 This position supports DTRA’s nuclear survivability research efforts.
 Nuclear survivability conducts research and development to ensure that critical DoD systems and national infrastructure can accomplish their designated missions when exposed to a nuclear weapons effects environment.

 Eligibility & Requirements

 - Candidate must be a US citizen.

 - Candidates must be able to obtain a SECRET level security clearance.